 I have been a licensed practicing attorney in Tulsa since 1993.
-I went to Bishop Kelley High School here in Tulsa, Oklahoma and have a lot of family and friends in the Tulsa area.
-I graduated from The University of Tulsa College of Law and went to work during law school for a group of well respected sole practitioners as a legal intern.
-As a legal intern I was fortunate to work for a few trial attorneys and I learned a lot about actually trying a case.
+I went to Bishop Kelley High School here in Tulsa, Oklahoma, Rockhurst College in Kansas City, Missouri and The University of Tulsa College of Law.
+I moved back to Tulsa after college to attend law school and because I have a lot of family and friends in the Tulsa area.
+While I was at TU Law School I went to work for a group of well respected sole practitioners as a legal intern.
+As a legal intern I was fortunate to work for a few really good trial attorneys and I learned a lot about actually trying a case and the importance of ethics.
 Upon passing the bar and getting sworn in as an attorney, I joined the attorneys I had worked for and set up my own solo practice law firm and continued in trial practice and family law.
-Ever since opening my own firm, I have absolutely enjoyed working in a firm that doesn’t have to bill a large number of hours or have staff meetings every day.
-Most importantly, working for myself allows myself and my clients can get to know each other and get the best result possible.
+Ever since opening my own firm in 1994, I have absolutely enjoyed self-employment and not having to bill a large number of hours or have staff meetings every day or charge big firm prices.
+Most importantly, working for myself allows me to get to know my clients on a more personal level which I feel is the most important part of being an advocate for my client.
+My grandfather always told me that if you want to know a man, walk a mile in his shoes and listen to his stories.
+I think this approach is the only way to get the best result possible in litigation and mediation.

 Despite all the changes with the Courts and the law, I believe that I work in a service profession and that service and profession define what I do.
 To me, service is meant to be personal.
 When you hire me to help you, you meet with me, you can contact me whenever you have a question, and, you are never given to an associate or paralegal.
 I know my clients on a first name basis and will work your case as if it is my own.
 You get to look me in the eye and shake my hand.
 It is important to me because I work on a referral basis meaning that when I do a great job for you, you will tell someone about my services and they will call.
 I also am a professional.
 When you discuss your personal and private details, no one ever gets to know our conversation.
 You are treated with respect.
 You will always get my honest opinion, even when it isn’t what you were expecting to hear.
 I feel that my job is to give you all the pros and cons of all the legal options and together we resolve your case in your and your family’s best interests.
 I also enjoy trial work and have enjoyed a lot of success in the Courtroom.
-As an alternative to trial and litigation, I perform meditations for parties who prefer to settle matters with someone with a lot of knowledge and experience in family law cases.
+As an alternative to trial and litigation, I perform meditations for parties who prefer to settle matters with someone with a lot of knowledge and experience in family and personal injury law cases.